When we read Dr. Seuss’ Oh The Places You’ll Go’ we may assume our kids will only go to good places with good people in pastel-coloured backdrops.

 Connecting positively, even in small ways, will help our teenagers avoid situations requiring an escape plan.
 But if they do find themselves in need of the plan, reconnecting after the dust has settled is equally important.

-Have you set up a family system to give your children a way out, no matter what?
+Have you set up a family system to give your teenagers a way out, no matter what?